The Six Sheltie Colors

 The Pure Sable Sheltie.

-Pure Sable puppies are born with gray fur which slowly intensifies to tan as the coat matures.
-Here's our Sable Sheltie puppy, Howard, at around 8 weeks old and later at one year old.
+Pure Sable puppies start out looking completely different from their adult selves.
+They're born with soft grayish fur that gradually deepens into that signature warm tan as they grow.
+Here's our Sable Sheltie puppy, Howard, at 8 weeks old and later at one year old.

 A Sable Sheltie in his puppy and adult coat